-WARNING: Do not store LP containers within a vehicle.
+DANGER: Do not store LP containers within a vehicle.
 LP containers are equipped with safety devices that vent gas should the pressure become excessive.
+Do not bring or store gasoline or other flammable liquids inside the vehicle because a fire or explosion may result.

-WARNING: Do not use cooking appliances for comfort heating.
+DANGER: Do not use cooking appliances for comfort heating.
 Cooking appliances need fresh air for safe operation.
 Before operation open an overhead vent or turn on an exhaust fan and open a window.

 A warning label has been located in the cooking area to remind you to provide an adequate supply of fresh air for combustion.
 Unlike homes, the amount of oxygen supply is limited due to the size of the recreational vehicle; and, proper ventilation when using the cooking appliances will avoid dangers of asphyxiation.
 It is especially important that cooking appliances not be used for comfort heating as the danger of asphyxiation is greater when the appliance is used for long periods of time.

-WARNING: Portable fuel burning equipment, including wood and charcoal grills and stoves, shall not be used inside the recreational vehicle.
+DANGER: Portable fuel burning equipment, including wood and charcoal grills and stoves, shall not be used inside the recreational vehicle.
 The use of this equipment inside the recreational vehicle may cause fires or asphyxiation.